 On July 28th, 1914, Austria-Hungary declared war on Serbia.
 A series of treaties, alliances, and mutual defence pacts clicked into place one after another.
 Russia mobilized, Germany mobilized, and on the evening of August 3rd, Lord Grey observed “The lamps are going out all over Europe, we shall not see them lit again in our life-time”.
 On August 4th, Britain declared war on Germany.

-Some years ago, I visited the Thiepval Memorial some 20km south of Arras in France.
-It is a memorial to the missing of the Battle of the Somme.
+In 2005 I visited the Thiepval Memorial some 20km south of Arras in France.
+Thiepval is a memorial to the missing of the Battle of the Somme.
 This battle began in July 1916 and was a primarily British offensive intended as a battle of attrition with the objective of removing pressure on the French at Verdun.
 Over the next 4 months, the attackers advanced about 10km.
 Casualties were more than a million.

-If you have never been there, this area of France is one of the most beautiful places you could ever visit.
+If you have never been there, this area of France is one of the most beautiful places you could ever imagine.
 Quiet farmland echoes with the sounds of birds, and the wind whispers through the trees.
 Small farms and villages dot the landscape.
 During World War I this was a broken moonscape of blood soaked mud.
-To this day, some parts of the landscape remain off limits because of hundred-year-old unexploded ordinance.
+To this day, some parts of the landscape remain off limits because of hundred-year-old unexploded ordinance that lays beneath the lush green grass.
 A walk through a farmyard will reveal the clear traces of the trenches which once extinguished the lives of so many young men.